+1. Applicant Request for ShareFile Link Deadline: Friday, September 13, 2024

+• MHDC will utilize ShareFile for the submission of all applications.
+Applicants must request a link from application@mhdc.com for each application to be submitted.
+Once the request for an upload link is received through application@mhdc.com, MHDC will provide a hyperlink to an individual and secure folder created for each specific application, as well as a separate link to electronically pay the application fee.
+The application submission link provided will allow applicants to securely upload all application materials electronically as detailed in the FIN-125.
+Upload submission requests must be made for each application that is to be submitted.
+Request for a submission link must be received by 5:00 p.m.
+CST on Friday, September 13, 2024.

+2. Deadline for application submission to ShareFile link: Wednesday, September 18, 2024

-- Deadline.
-The Application deadline for this Plan is September 22, 2023.
-All deadlines are subject to change should the NOFA or the 4% NOFA need to be revised or modified or as deemed necessary in the sole discretion of MHDC.
-Applications must be completed and all physical application materials must be received in MHDC's Kansas City office (920 Main Street, Suite 1400, Kansas City, Missouri 64105) according to the deadline and terms established in the applicable NOFA.
-Any applications received after the deadline will be returned to the applicant without consideration.
-This includes late arrivals for any reason including, but not limited to, courier or delivery error.
-Early submission is strongly encouraged. - 2.
-Application Fee.
-All applicants for MHDC financing under this Plan and NOFA and/or 4% NOFA must submit an application fee with each application.
+- The Application deadline for this Plan is 5:00 p.m.
+CST on Wednesday, September 18, 2024.
+All applications must be submitted electronically through the requested ShareFile link as detailed above.
+All deadlines are subject to change should the NOFA need to be revised or modified or as deemed necessary in the sole discretion of MHDC. - Applications must be completed and all electronic application materials must be received through the provided ShareFile link according to the deadline and terms established in the applicable NOFA.
+Any applications received after the deadline will not be considered.
+Early submission is strongly encouraged.

+3. Application Fee Deadline: Wednesday, September 18, 2024

+• All applicants for MHDC financing under this Plan and NOFA must pay an application fee associated with each application submission.
+The application fee must be paid electronically through the payment link provided when the applicant requests an application submission link through application@mhdc.com.
 The application fee is non-refundable and if any application fee is returned for any reason, the application will be rejected.
-The applicable fees are: - a.
+The applicable fees are shown below.

+4. Application Fee

 Nonprofit Priority Application Fee.
 Proposals that qualify for the Nonprofit Priority (as detailed in Section III below) and request consideration under that priority owe a \$750 application fee.
-This does not include Bond Developments, which must pay the standard application fee. - b.
+This does not include Bond Developments, which must pay the standard application fee.

 Standard Application Fee.
 All applications that do not qualify for the Nonprofit Priority owe a \$2,000 application fee.